-After writing the core of his application in Cell, Miki has now decided to write it again in C#, in order to get a better sense of the differences between the two programming paradigms, OOP and the functional/relational approach used in Cell.
-Miki is not trying here to replicate more "advanced" features of Cell, like orthogonal persistence, transactions, or the ability to record and replay the execution of the application.
-He just wants to write some of the logic in both paradigms to see how they compare in terms of the usual metrics that we value as software engineers, things like simplicity, reliability, maintainability, overall development effort and so on.
+We're now going to re-implement the Cell code we saw in the previous chapter in Java, in order to get a better sense of the differences between the two programming paradigms, OOP and the functional/relational approach used in Cell.
+Were're not trying here to replicate more "advanced" features of Cell, like orthogonal persistence, transactions, or the ability to record and replay the execution of the application.
+We just want to show how they compare in terms of the usual metrics that we value as software engineers, things like simplicity, reliability, maintainability, overall development effort and so on.

-On the C# side, in order to avoid boring boilerplate code that would make the comparison less clear, Miki has decided to only partially follow one of the fundamental tenets of OOP, encapsulation.
+On the Java side, in order to avoid boring boilerplate code that would make the comparison less clear, we'll be only partially following one of the fundamental tenets of OOP, encapsulation.
 All member variables will be public, but they are intended to be read-only outside the class they belong to.
 Any change to the state of any object will only be carried out by methods of its class.
-This is similar to what happens in Cell with relational automata, whose state is visible in read-only mode to the outside world, but can be mutated only by the message handlers of the same automaton, although there are several major differences here, one of them being the fact that in Cell that's actually enforced by the language, while in C# it is left to the programmer's self-discipline.
+This is similar to what happens in Cell with relational automata, whose state is visible in read-only mode to the outside world, but can be mutated only by the message handlers of the same automaton, although there are several major differences here, one of them being the fact that in Cell that's actually enforced by the language, while in Java it is left to the programmer's self-discipline.

 We've already seen the Cell schema for the core logic of Miki's application:

-There are of course many ways to design a set of equivalent data structures in C# (unlike what happens with Cell, where's there's just one obvious way to design the data schema), but this is what Miki has settled on:
+There are of course many ways to design a set of equivalent data structures in Java (unlike what happens with Cell, where there's just one obvious design), each of them with its own trade-offs, but this seems a reasonable starting point:

-There are a couple issues that Miki has noticed with the C# version of the schema.
+There are a couple obvious issues with the Java version of the schema.
 The first one is that there's some redundancy in the data.
 The most obvious part of it is the

 memberships member variables in

-Gang: either one could be eliminated without actually removing any information from the data set.
-The redundancy is needed because we have to be able to efficiently retrieve both the list of gangs a given person has joined (along with the membership data, like join date and rank) and the list of all members of a given gang.
-But there's another, more subtle, source of redundancy: all the
+Group: either one could be eliminated without actually removing any information from the data set.
+The redundancy is needed because we have to be able to efficiently retrieve both the list of groups a given user has joined (and also join date and karma for each of them) and the list of all members of a given group.
+The same goes for

-There's two main problems that Miki sees with that.
-The first one is that if some piece of information is stored in multiple places, every time he updates it Miki has to update each of the locations that contain it, and that means writing more code.
+Redundancy causes two main problems: the first one is that if some piece of information is stored in multiple places, every time it changes one has to update each of the locations that contain it, and that means writing more code.
 The other problem has to do with consistency: a bug in the code could cause redundant data structures to go out of sync, and that would almost surely cause the software to misbehave.
 One could end up for example in a situation where a

-Gang object doesn't have such person among its members.
-Miki also feels that the redundancy makes his data structures less clear and more difficult to understand.
+Group object doesn't have such user among its members.
+The redundancy also makes data structures less clear and more difficult to understand.

-The second issue that bothers Miki is the fact that in C# (and more generally, in OOP) there's no way to enforce a number of useful integrity constraints on the data.
+The other major problem is the fact that in OOP there's no way to enforce a number of useful integrity constraints on the data.
 Nothing would prevent buggy code from, for example, creating two different

-Membership objects for the same combination of person and gang, with the result that a person could end up having two different join dates and ranks in the same gang.
+Membership objects for the same combination of user and chat group, with the result that a user could end up having two different join dates and karmas in the same group.
 Similar problems could occur with

 Friendship objects.
-And of course there's no way to declaratively enforce the fact that nicknames have to be unique.
+And of course there's no way to declaratively enforce the fact that usernames have to be unique.

 All these problems are easily avoided using the relational model.
-In OOP the only way to make sure that that doesn't happen is to write bug-free code.
+In OOP the only way to keep your application or dataset from ending up in an inconsistent, invalid state is to write bug-free code.
 But code is complex and difficult to write, and will invariably contain bugs in any non-trivial application, while redundance-free data structures and declarative integrity constraints are very easy to design and get right.

 Updating the information in the dataset

-The next thing that Miki is going to do is write methods that are equivalent to the Cell message handlers.
-Inserting a new person or gang is trivial and very similar in both languages, so Miki will not even bother to show you the code for that.
-Instead, he will start with the code that records the fact that a person has joined a gang, or that two people have met.
+We're now going to write methods that are equivalent to the Cell message handlers.
+Inserting a new user or group is trivial and very similar in both languages, so we will just skip that.
+Instead, we'll start with the code that allows a user to join a chat group, or two users to become online friends.
 Here's the Cell code for that:

-Here too Miki's code is making use of some syntactic sugar that will only be available with version 0.3 of Cell.
-In C# the same functionality is implemented by the following methods of the
+In Java the same functionality is implemented by the following methods of the

-The C# code is slightly more complex, in the case of
+The Java code is slightly more complex, in the case of

 Membership object has to be inserted in both